kamicollo/laminas-feed/README.md

 # Fork of laminas-feed

-This is a fork of `Laminas\Feed` that includes fixes & features to its PubSubHubBub component:
+This is a fork of `Laminas\Feed` that strips it down to its PubSubHubBub component with heavy modifications:

-- General refactoring of subscriber class
+- General refactoring, additional test coverage
-- Fixes of various tests, introduction of missing tests
-- Introduction of API to specify hub-specific headers, url parameters, and non-hub-specific headers
+- Introduction of Subscriber API to specify hub-specific headers, url parameters, and non-hub-specific headers
-- Removed dependency from Laminas HTTP Client (can bring your own PSR7 client with a thin wrapper)
+- PSR-7 / PSR-17 & PSR-18 friendly, uses PSR-7 requests and responses under the hood
+- Support for hub_secrets
+- Support for Pubsubhubbub 0.4 protocol and 0.3 protocol (per hub basis)

-Because I messed up commit branches, commit order, and have introduced both API fixes and new features, it is not very likely this will ever make it into a pull request -_-
+Because I made a spaghetti of commit branches, commit order, and have introduced both API fixes and new features, it is quite unlikely this will ever make it into pull requests back to the original laminas-feed project. -_-

+Yet, this was a very enjoyable refactoring process, so hats off to the original creators!